mstya/cnn-cifar10-from-scratch/README.md

 - [DONE] Re-run seeds 1 and 2 at 150 epochs against the current architecture (Exp #92/#93) to get a real multi-seed mean.
 - Tag each `experiments/<N>/config.json` with a model/architecture version so future architecture changes don't silently orphan old checkpoints (see note above).
-- Point `configs/serving_config.json` at experiment 93 (the best of the three above), or retrain seed 3 to see if it can beat it.
+- [DONE] Point `configs/serving_config.json` at the best of the three seeds (experiment 93).
+- Retrain seed 3 to see if it can beat experiment 93's 88.13%.